 We represent individuals using the following characteristics:

-Contact the Law Offices of Tim Powers today and our Collin County criminal defense attorneys will gladly help you
+Contact the Law Offices of Tim Powers today and our Denton County criminal defense attorneys will gladly help you

 Se Habla Español.
-Proudly serving Collin County and Denton County.
+Proudly serving Denton County.